grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 	* "It'll fuckin' be there!"
 	* Hemi sniffed.
 "Smells like the food may be ready.
 Want to eat?"
 Said Hemi.
 	* "Shit yeah.
 My gut is fuckin' gaping."
-* [ ] Create a new reference to the 'sub with the ram' so you don't have to use that awkward phrasing all the time
+* [X] Create a new reference to the 'sub with the ram' so you don't have to use that awkward phrasing all the time
 	* Maybe somehow they know the name of the sub with the ram, even if they don't know the name of the captain.
 	* Or maybe it's like butch cassidy and the sundance kid: where they just assume it's someone based on an assumption (though they later confirmed it by reading in the paper -- maybe someone in the depot or stilt city fills them in.)
-* [ ] Maybe have the Prospect painted striped black and white disruptive camo (look it up) -- because they are the white whale, they are the prey (zebra)?
+* [-] Maybe have the Prospect painted striped black and white disruptive camo (look it up) -- because they are the white whale, they are the prey (zebra)?
 * [ ] Make a reference to the head --- a joke about how complex it is to operate.
 	* Have Shakes say he needs to take a dump, someone warns him about reading the instructions first. or, he asks about instructions saying it's been a while since he used the head on a real sub
 		* "Anyway, I really need to take a shit.
 Where's the head?"
 "Middle deck, aft of the crew quarters.
 Be careful.
 Make sure you read the instructions, it's complicated."